 - Day2 : Explore Auckland

-- Day3 : Drive to Rotorua via Coromandel Peninsula
+- Day3 : Drive to Rotorua via the Coromandel Peninsula and stay in Rotorua

 - Day4 : Explore Rotorua’s geothermal areas